Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 However it implies the loss of the warranty and customer support, and official updates would break the device.

 On Android, it is called **rooting** since we get root access on the device.

+**Sideloading** is the practice of installing applications from sources other than the official app store of the platform, such as the Play store or the App store.

+**MDM** (Mobile Device Management) platforms can detect and restrict rooting, jailbreaking and sideloading.

 ## Wireless Security